 EDP1503 is a monoclonal microbial candidate for oncology.
-In December 2018, we initiated our ongoing Phase 1/2 open-label study of EDP1503 in combination with KEYTRUDA (pembrolizumab) in three groups of patients: microsatellite stable colorectal cancer; triple-negative breast cancer; and patients across multiple tumor types who have relapsed on prior PD-1/L1 inhibitor treatment.
+In December 2018, we initiated our ongoing Phase 1/2 open-label study of EDP1503 in combination with KEYTRUDA (pembrolizumab), Merck's anti-PD-1 therapy, in three groups of patients: microsatellite stable colorectal cancer; triple-negative breast cancer; and patients across multiple tumor types who have relapsed on prior PD-1/L1 inhibitor treatment.
 We estimate that we will enroll up to 120 subjects in this study which will assess the safety and tolerability, immune response markers and overall response rates achieved with EDP1503 in combination with KEYTRUDA.
 We expect initial clinical data from this study in the first half of 2020.

 In January 2019, the University of Chicago initiated a Phase 2a investigator-sponsored clinical study of EDP1503 in combination with KEYTRUDA in melanoma patients.
-The University of Chicago will enroll up to 70 PD-I-naïve and PD-1-relapsed melanoma patients in this study which is assessing the safety, tolerability and overall response rates achieved with EDP1503 in combination with KEYTRUDA.
-Additionally, we expect to evaluate immune response markers from biopsies taken during the study.
-We anticipate initial clinical data from this study in the second half of 2020.
+The University of Chicago will enroll up to 70 PD-1-naïve and PD-1-relapsed melanoma patients in this study which is assessing the safety, tolerability and overall response rates achieved with EDP1503 in combination with KEYTRUDA.
+Additionally, the University of Chicago will evaluate immune response markers from biopsies taken during the study.
+As of August 2019, we will no longer issue guidance related to this investigator-sponsored trial.

 In addition to these ongoing clinical trials, we expect to initiate future additional clinical trials related to these product candidates and potential new product candidates.
 For instance, we expect to continue to conduct immuno-pharmacology clinical trials in healthy volunteers with EDP1066 and EDP1815.
-Our intention is to finalize the selection of the next wave of inflammation indications after data from the ongoing EDP1066 and EDP1815 clinical trials have been analyzed.
-Potential indications include asthma, psoriatic arthritis, rheumatoid arthritis and inflammatory bowel disease.